 If you prefer that Word behave in the old-style way (where it doesn't add page breaks on their own paragraph, but instead puts them in the paragraph in which the insertion point is located), then follow these steps:

-These steps only work in Word 2007 and Word 2010.
-In Word 2013 Microsoft did a major overhaul on the way it displays documents and removed many of what were previously considered compatibility options.
+These steps do not work in Word 2013.
+Microsoft did a major overhaul, in this version, on the way it displays documents and removed many of what were previously considered compatibility options.
 In Word 2013 there is no option to turn off "split apart page break and paragraph mark."
 It is always on and thus Microsoft removed the check box.
 The technique described earlier (pressing the Backspace key to delete the paragraph mark) still works in Word 2013, however.

 Discover MoreFREE SERVICE: Get tips like this every week in WordTips, a free productivity newsletter.
 Enter your address and click "Subscribe."